A. Mama Cash Criteria for Funding (Body, Money, Voice)

 B. Who & What does Mama Cash support?

 Mama Cash makes grants in most countries of the world.
-Even though contexts are significantly different, we have found that the concerns of some specific groups of women, girls and trans* people tend to be unaddressed and/or contested in most societies (and social movements).
+Even though contexts are significantly different, we have found that the concerns of some specific groups of women, girls, trans people and intersex people tend to be unaddressed and/or contested in most societies (and social movements).
 So these groups are often found among our grantees.

 Mama Cash focuses on three broad thematic areas - Body, Money and Voice - and we support groups whose work falls within them (for further information, see here).